Quasinormal spectra of higher dimensional regular black holes in theories with infinite curvature corrections: Introduction

 This paper is organized as follows.
-Sec.~\ref{sec:basic} is devoted to the construction of the regular black-hole solutions within the theory with infinite tower of higher-order curvature corrections, and their perturbation equations.
-In Sec.~\ref{sec:WKB} we review the WKB method which we use for calculations of the quasinormal modes.
+Sec.~\ref{sec:basic} is devoted to the construction of the regular black-hole solutions within the theory with an infinite tower of higher-order curvature corrections, and their perturbation equations.
+In Sec.~\ref{sec:WKB} we review the WKB method used for calculating the quasinormal modes.
 In Sec.~\ref{sec:qnms} we present and discuss the obtained results.
 Finally, Sec.~\ref{sec:conclusions} offers concluding remarks and possible directions for future work.